softwarewolves/softwarewolves-doc/Acceptance procedure.md

 This document describes (manual) acceptance testing.

 Use a standard XMPP client such as [Adium][3] or iChat.
 You can choose to interact with the game or just observe what the bots are doing by joining a chat room.
+There are several options to join the same chatroom as your bot, including:
-You may know the JID of the chat room to join from your bot's logs, you may arrange for an invitation to a game around the same time as your, or your competitor's, bot by sending an 'I want to play' message to the game co-ordinator, or you may arrange for your bot to invite you whenever he is about to do battle.
+ * you may know the JID of the chat room to join (e.g. from your bot's logs);
+ * you may arrange for an invitation to the same game as your bot by sending an 'I want to play' message to the game co-ordinator around the same time;
+ * you may arrange for your bot to invite you whenever he is about to do battle.

 Acceptance procedure
 ====================